-Town maintenance staff uses the storm collection system screening form (C.5.e) developed by the Countywide program to inspect end of pipes, creeks, flood conveyances, storm drain inlets and catch basins during other routine maintenance and inspection activities when maintenance staff is working in or near the MS4 system.
+Description: Town maintenance staff uses the storm collection system screening form (C.5.e) developed by the Countywide program to inspect end of pipes, creeks, flood conveyances, storm drain inlets and catch basins during other routine maintenance and inspection activities when maintenance staff is working in or near the MS4 system.
+Catch basins are regularly cleaned and inspected prior to and throughout the wet season.